 Focals are worth a look if you’re ready for smart glasses.
-They’re discrete, with AR only you can see, and also look pretty darn close to regular glasses.
-There’s a good chance people will mistake them for regular glasses or, with the included-clip on lenses, sunglasses.
+With AR only you can see, they're discrete, and there’s a good chance people will mistake them for regular glasses or, with the included-clip on lenses, sunglasses.

 But a lot of what you’re paying for is that look.
 In terms of apps, Focals has the minimum, but I’d like to see more.
 Control over music, a video streaming app, a voice-to-notes taker or even some games would make the $999 specs more appealing.
 While that price is in line with competitors, you can still get a laptop for that amount, so the more functionality, the better.

 Among Focals’ current apps, there are some small, but noticeable, limitations, such as iPhone users’ texts sending from a different number and the inability to click on links or media or see the calendar or weather for upcoming days.
 The glasses usually alert you when you have an incoming/missed call, but a couple of times my review unit failed to do so.

 The image quality also has room for improvement.
-In addition to to the occasional ghost images, two of my review samples displayed content that was legible but looked slightly shaky, like a CRT monitor, making text in particular a little irritating to look at with mild, unwanted blur.
+In addition to the occasional ghost images, two of my review samples displayed content that was legible but looked slightly shaky, like a CRT monitor, making text in particular a little irritating to look at with mild, unwanted blur.

 But if you’ve been waiting for a pair of smart glasses that offer function without obliterating your fashion cred, there’s no better choice currently than Focals.
 With the Vuzix Blade currently starting at $799, the Focals are $200 cheaper and much better-looking.
 However, the Blade’s display is much sharper.
 The mandatory Loop controller can be viewed as a burden, but it’s a small price to pay for subtlety.
 If you’re willing to pay the premium price required of smart glasses and can get to Brooklyn or Toronto, Focals promise the best style, a fun, easy-to-use (but basic) user experience and premium fitting.